portal2anti/ExcelMCP-DEMO/README.md

-# ExcelMCP-DEMO

-**FP&A test data, capacity scenario & local Power Query agent.**
+# Excel MCP - DEMO

+**Lets generate test data in Excel, and use AI to chat and get perfect queries!**

+Project had 2 phases:
-We used **Cursor** and the **Excel MCP** (Smithery) to generate dummy FP&A data, add a capacity layer, query it in natural language, and package a reusable Power Query.
-We also **built a local Power Query agent** (self-hosted web app + local LLM) so you can get M code from chat without sending data off your machine.
+- We used **Cursor** and the **Excel MCP** (Smithery) to generate dummy 'FP&A' data, add aditional request for capacity data, query it in natural language, and package result in a reusable Power Query.
+- We also **built a local Power Query agent** (self-hosted web app + local LLM) so you can get M code from chat without sending data off your machine.

 All data in this repo is **dummy** — no real business logic.